Frequently Asked Questions

 Will my conferred degree reflect my participation in the IDEAS program?

-Currently at this time, the area of emphasis and the IDEAS graduate certificate is still in development.
-Nevertheless, this will not preclude students from pursuing the listed graduate coursework.
+At this time, the area of emphasis and the IDEAS graduate certificate are still in development.

 What are my job prospects upon graduation?
 Will IDEAS assist in job placement?